mailcheck/mailcheck/README.md

 Mailcheck will offer up suggestions for second and top level domains too.
 For example when a user types in "user@hotmail.cmo" then "hotmail.com" will be suggested.
 Similarly if only the second level domain is miss-spelled then it will be corrected independently of the top level domain allowing for fine resolution tweaking if desired.

-At [Kicksend](http://kicksend.com), we use Mailcheck to help reduce typos in email addresses during sign ups.
-It has [reduced our sign up confirmation email bounces by 50%](https://kicksendit.wordpress.com/2012/03/20/how-we-decreased-sign-up-confirmation-email-bounces-by-50/).

 ![diagram](https://raw.githubusercontent.com/mailcheck/mailcheck/master/doc/example.png)

 See it live in action [here](http://kicksend.com/join).